ceph/ceph-csi/charts/ceph-csi-cephfs/README.md

     encryptionKMSID: kubernetes
 ```

+#### Least privilege secret access

+If you use the `metadata` and let RBAC created by the chart, permissions
+will be given to access **only** the secret referenced in the
+`encryptionKMSConfig`.
+This is something important to keep in mind, as a
+manual change to the config to point to another secret or add further KMS
+config will not be authorized.
+If you wish to give CephCSI a global secret
+access to the cluster, you may set `rbac.leastPrivileges` to `false`, and
+permissions will be granted globally via a *ClusterRole*.

 #### Known Issues Upgrading

 - When upgrading to version >=3.7.0, you might encounter an error that the